capesoftware/bonsai-vplink/README.md

 ## Usage: Running a local simulator

-Use the VPLinkSim_Bonsai3.exe program to connect your simulation to the Bonsai web site.
+If you have VP Link running on your local machine, you can use the VPLinkSim_Bonsai3.exe program to connect your simulation to the Bonsai web site.
 This will show up as an unmanaged sim with the name, VPLink3b.
 The advantages of running the simulator locally are:
 * You can monitor what is happening with your VP Link interface.
 * You can make changes to the simulator very quickly as needed to support the simulation.
 This includes adjusting ranges, adding new tags, etc.
-* You can save new initial condition files (.icf) to support your needed starting states for the simulation.
+* You can save new initial condition files (.icf) to support your needed starting states for various lessons as you train the brain with the simulation.
+* You can change the tags that are included in the SimState and SimAction structures.

 > Assume that a user has already created a simulation using {SimPlatform}.
 Feel free to include a link to {SimPlatform}'s documentation if you think it would be helpful, but it isn't necessary to document how to use {SimPlatform} itself.
 >